Calebzor/SellByName/README.md

 Set up a list of items to be sold by name. /sbn

-Sometimes having item quality tresholds to automatically sell items is not enough.
-This addon trys to help out with selling items such as bangs, and other good quality items that'd normally not get sold by addons like JunkIt.
+Sometimes having item quality thresholds to automatically sell items is not enough.
+This addon trys to help out with selling items such as bags, and other good quality items that'd normally not get sold by addons like JunkIt.

 ##Features
-* Create a list of items by name for automatical selling when visiting a vendor
+* Create a list of items by name for automatically selling when visiting a vendor

 ##Configuration window slash command:
 > /sbn